 As soon as you reach towards the Bastar region(this area popularly know as bastar), you will fell in love with its simplicity.
 Fog covered Lush green Sal trees surrounding the roads will make you feel thrilled.

 Bastar region can easily be termed as “A Traveller’s Delight.”

 A young man in twenties laid foot in the dense forest of Chitrakoot with his backpack.
 His heart is raging with a desire to explore the unexplored.
 It was none other than the ME 😉.

-On my way to chitrakoot I was planning for the mode of transport to reach from Jagdalpur I found a group of people who has a similar passion for traveling.
+On my way from Jagdalpur, I was planning for the mode of transport to reach to Chitrakoot.
+I found a group of people who has a similar passion for travel.
 We together completed the rest of the journey.
-Travel will make you to explore new places, new persons and new cultures!!!
+Travel will make you explore new places, new persons and new cultures!!!

-After a getting a public transport from Jagdalpur, it’s of 2 hrs journey from jagdalpur to chitrakoot waterfalls.
-If you relay on public transport the frequency of vehicles is low.
+After getting a means of public transport from Jagdalpur, it’s of 2 hrs journey from Jagdalpur to Chitrakoot waterfalls.
+If you rely on public transport the frequency of vehicles is low.
 You can book a cab either right from the railway station or bus station.

 Finally….we reached Chitrakoot!!!!!

 The incredible sight of water falling from a height of 100 feet into the Indravati river is a real wow!.
 The sound of gushing water of Indravati river as it cascaded down from a height, creating a stunning vista.
 Local boat facilities operating below and under the falls in a misty atmosphere provide views of the falls.
 Have a look at the chitrakoot waterfalls video.

 Especially during monsoons, it looks even more beautiful.
 The roarings of flowing water will kill you softly with its sound.